 - Evaluate the tradeoff.
-What will they give up for the key feature?
-You will need to clarify the associated benefit.
+What will the customer give up for the key feature?
+You need to clarify the associated benefit.

-We address these issues utilizing an integrated qualitative/quantitative investigative methodology:
+We address these issues using an integrated qualitative/quantitative investigative methodology:

 - Qualitative: Warm, lively research sessions, with more focus on establishing trust and rapport than industry standards.
 The familiarity developed in the process often produces intimate revelations and confidences about the consumer’s life and the products and services used – revelations he or she may not have articulated to anyone else before, or even realized.
 With this approach, we can explore latent emotions and social values that become their expression of what is important to them.